fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

-## When trying to upgrade a gem verion
+## When trying to upgrade a gem version

-Sometimes the error message from bundle is not so clear
+Sometimes the error message from Bundler is not so clear

     @@@text
     Bundler could not find compatible versions for